 At the very least, you’ll need to cut away the sections that have root rot in an effort to save the petunias.
 Be careful with your plants moving forward to avoid root rot.

-Advice for Saving Overwatered Petunias
+Tips for Saving Overwatered Petunias

-If you have a baker’s rack, then you could try to remove the petunias from their pots carefully before placing them on the rack.
+If you have a baker’s rack, you could try to remove the petunias from their pots carefully before placing them on the rack.
 With this done, you’ll want to allow the roots to dry for several hours.

 Next, you’re going to need to try to prune away sections of the plant that might be damaged.
-If you notice brown sections of roots, then those will need to be pruned.
+If you notice brown sections of roots, those will need to be pruned.

 Whether you will even want to try to save petunias that look bad will be up to you.
-It might be easier to simply start over with new petunias so that you can do things right from the beginning.
+It might be easier to simply start over with new ones so that you can do things right from the beginning.

 Most people make mistakes when they first start taking care of plants.
 Don’t beat yourself up over this because you will get better over time.